What can you do about Art Theft?

 Following on from my posts: ‘Art theft and stealing images online‘ and ‘Art theft and further criticism of pod sites‘, I’m raising awareness of online art theft, while battling against sites who have taken and used artwork from me personally, along with hundreds of other artists, without permission.

-I mentioned my plight on the DeviantArt forums – asking how can I/we, as artists, can stop this?
+I mentioned my plight on the DeviantArt forums – asking the world’s biggest art community how can I/we, as artists, can stop this?

 The general opinion was to not upload high quality images on to the net and use watermarking to at least help prevent this.
 Fair enough advice, and something I’d already started doing anyway.
 But it was interesting to find many of the replies indicated that they felt the onus was on the artist to minimise the damage beforehand and if the damage had already been done, then tough luck.
-There was a lack of criticism or interest towards the companies/individuals that steal or the sites which allow them to sell an artist’s stolen goods on their platform, or the fact that these platforms (e.g Facebook, Instagram, Aliexpress, Amazon, Ebay) make it difficult to either report cases of copyright infringement or do very little, if anything, to act upon it.
+There was a lack of criticism or interest towards the companies/individuals that steal.
+Same goes for the sites which allow thieves to sell artist’s stolen goods on their platform, or the fact that these platforms (e.g Facebook, Instagram, Aliexpress, Amazon, Ebay) make it difficult to either report cases of copyright infringement or do very little, if anything, to act upon it.

 Sure, there are ways for an artist to minimise the chance of their work being stolen and used by third parties, but if that fails, then what?
 We sit back and allow crooked individuals or companies to take our images to profit from while perpetuating the idea that if it’s already on the internet it’s free game?
 And should the artist be seen as the one at fault in such cases when they are ultimately a victim of the crime?
 You can make your home more secure- lock the doors and install a burglar alarm, but if you are still burgled anyway, there is at least a police force in place whose duty it is to investigate and hopefully apprehend the criminals responsible.
 Online there should be a similar system or authority in place…